SandyRodger/JS225_OOJ/assessment_prep.md

     - Behaviour delegation.

 ## My mock assessment:
-scope and closures:
   - What are higher order functions?
   - How does one create and use private data?
-  - What is garbage collection?
  - What are IIFEs and why would one use them?
   - What is Partial function application?
 (Why is it used?, what is it good for?
 How is it executed?)
 Object creation patterns
   - What are the different object creation patterns covered in this course?